 They have received multiple awards for their circus-burlesque, including “Top Homo 2012” at Portland, Oregon’s Homo’s Got Talent Dance-Off Competition, and “Best Variety Act” at Strip Search 2010.
 They are also the recipient of two playwriting grants through the Ontario Arts Council and are a graduate of the Young Creators’ Unit at Buddies in Bad Times Theatre.

-Olive-or-Oliver’s first short film, “Morning”, debuted as part of the 2012 Inside Out Queer Video Mentorship Project, which has since screened numerous times throughout Toronto, as well as at international festivals in San Francisco, Seoul, Seattle, and Hong Kong.
+Olive-or-Oliver’s first and only short film, “Morning”, debuted as part of the 2012 Inside Out Queer Video Mentorship Project, and since then has screened numerous times throughout Toronto, as well as at international festivals in San Francisco, Seoul, Seattle, and Hong Kong.